Microgreens – Grow Inside for Food Security

 - Sunflower – True Leaf Sunflower Microgreens Seeds – 1 lb

-After the devastating 2020 we have had, many of us are trying to figure out smart ways to address food security.
-Microgreens are remarkably nutrient dense little plants which ANYONE (including you) can grow inside their home.
+After the devastating pandemic we have had, many of us are trying to figure out smart ways to address food security.
+Microgreens are remarkably nutrient-dense little plants that ANYONE (including you) can grow inside their home.
 They are filled with up to 40 times the vitamin level of plants that are full-sized and are listed as one of the easiest vegetables to grow both indoors and outdoors.

 Supplementing your regular grocery spending by growing microgreens can contribute to healthier vitamin levels and more nutrition in your diet.
 You could also grow microgreens and donate to local food pantries or to your neighbors in order to help your community with food security as well.

-My favorite microgreens to grow, based on how absolutely easy they are to start, are broccoli, radish, or sunflower microgreens.
+My favorite mini superheroes to grow, based on how absolutely easy they are to start, are broccoli, radish, or sunflower microgreens.
 All you need to get started is a sunny window, some seeds, a growing tray, and my book to guide you.